HR-2816-119

 Who benefits

-U.S. voters and the general public, who would have greater assurance that elections are not influenced by foreign money.
-Domestic political campaigns and candidates who compete against rivals potentially receiving undisclosed foreign support.
-Federal Election Commission (FEC) and Department of Justice prosecutors, who would gain a clearer statutory tool to pursue this conduct.
-Transparency and election integrity advocacy organizations.
-Domestic political donors who follow existing disclosure rules and compete on a level playing field.
+U.S. voters and the general public, who would have greater assurance that federal elections are not influenced by concealed foreign money.
+Domestic political campaigns and candidates who compete against opponents potentially benefiting from foreign funds.
+Federal prosecutors, who would gain a clearer and more direct statutory tool to charge individuals who set up concealing entities.
+Election integrity advocacy organizations.
+Journalists and watchdog groups investigating foreign influence in elections.

 Who is hurt